ASendellPrice/Myzomela_pipeline/README.md

 # Step by step bioinformatics guide for Sonya's *Myzomela* project: From rawdata to pop gen analyses
 A. Sendell-Price, Jan 2021.

-## STEP 1: Creating pseudo-chromosome assembly based on synteny with T. guttata assembly.
+## Creating pseudo-chromosome assembly based on synteny with T. guttata assembly.

 In our previous work we had used the program [**Satsuma**](http://bioinformatics.oxfordjournals.org/content/26/9/1145.long) to infer the mean position of Z. lateralis scaffolds (and their orientation) relative to chromosomes of the T. guttata assembly.
 This was rather long-winded and involved complicated R-scripts to translate Z. lateralis positions within a VCF/Beagle file into T. guttata chromosomal positions.
 For large VCF/Beagle files this creates a complete headache as is difficult to allocate the memory required to do this . . .